xentixar/vexdocs/docs/v1.0/configuration.md

 ### Mobile-First Design

-Vexdocs is mobile-first by default, but you can customize responsive behavior:
+Vexdocs is mobile-first by default, with responsive design built-in:

 ```css
 /* Tablet adjustments */